Home | Volume 49 | Article number 85

 Discussion Up Down

 We assessed bacterial isolates from beds and door handles of hospital wards in Tiko Health District and determined their antimicrobial susceptibility patterns.
-The following isolates: S. aureus, C. perfringens, K. pneumoniae, Clostridium spp., and Bacillus spp. was found in the Tiko health district.
+The following isolates: S. aureus, C. perfringens, K. pneumoniae, Clostridium spp., and Bacillus spp. were found in the Tiko Health District.
 Our finding showed that S. aureus 35% (21/60) and Bacillus spp.
 25% (15/60) were the most dominant bacterial pathogens on beds and door handles of hospital wards.
 S. aureus (42.5%, 17/40) was the predominant contaminant on beds.
 On the contrary, C. perfringens (35% (7/20) was the most frequent bacterial isolate from door handles.
 In addition, S. aureus (n = 21) was most sensitive to gentamycin 20 (95.2%) and azithromycin 20 (95.2%), followed by ampicillin 9 (42.9%) and chloramphenicol 8 (38.1%).
 In contrast, the sensitivity rates of C. perfringes (n = 8) were 6 (75%) for gentamycin, 6 (75%) for chloramphenicol, and 4 (50%) for azithromycin.
 Regularly touched surfaces, such as hospital ward beds and door handles, are potential sources of nosocomial infections.
 These sites increase the contamination risk among susceptible hosts [23].
+In the current investigation, 60 hospital ward beds and door handles were swabbed, and bacterial pathogens including S. aureus, C. perfringes, K. pneumoniae, Clostridium spp., and Bacillus spp. were detected.

 In the current investigation, 60 hospital ward beds and door handles were swabbed, and bacterial pathogens including S. aureus, C. perfringens, K. pneumoniae, Clostridium spp., and Bacillus spp. were detected.
 Also, C. perfringens and Clostridium spp. were relatively new bacterial isolates from door handles and beds in hospital wards reported in the current study.
 This finding suggests poor hygienic practices by patients or health professionals before and after visiting the hospital toilets.
 C. perfringens is a spore-forming bacterium that is widely distributed in the environment and frequently occurs in the intestines of humans.
 Moreover, the spores of the bacterium are found in areas subject to human fecal pollution.
 Our result is in support of studies by Saadi and colleagues in Algeria and Tagoe et al. in Ghana, which reported S. aureus, K. pneumoniae, and Bacillus spp., among other bacterial species, isolated from patient beds and door handles in hospital wards [14,24].
 Furthermore, similar bacterial isolates were detected on beds and door handles in Morocco and Nigeria [16,25].
 On the contrary, our evidence is inconsistent with studies conducted in Ethiopia and Ukraine, which reported S. aureus as the only similar bacterial isolate [11,26].
 Also, a contradictory finding was reported by a study in Cameroon, which showed that K. pneumoniae, E. cloacae, and P. aeruginosa are dominant bacterial contaminants on beds and door handles of hospital wards [27].
 This disparity may be due to different sampling times, sampling techniques, culture methodologies, and hospital wards.